+But RSUs do offer a limited ability to defer income taxes: Unlike restricted stock, which becomes taxable immediately upon vesting, RSUs aren't taxable until the employee actually receives the stock.
+So rather than having the stock delivered immediately upon vesting, you may be able to arrange with your employer to delay delivery.
 Such a delay will defer income tax and may allow you to reduce or avoid exposure to the additional 0.9% Medicare tax (because the RSUs are treated as FICA income).
 However, any income deferral must satisfy the strict requirements of Internal Revenue Code Section 409A.
-Also keep in mind that it might be better to recognize income now because of the currently low tax rates.
+Also keep in mind that it might be better to recognize income now because of the relatively low current tax rates.